COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 FACT: A suicide attempt is regarded as an indicator of further attempts.
 It is likely that the level of danger will increase with each further suicide attempt.

 MYTH: Once a person is intent on suicide, there is no way of stopping them.

 FACT: Suicides can be prevented.
 People can be helped.
 Suicidal crises can be relatively short-lived.
-Suicide is a permanent solution to what is usually a temporary problem.
-Immediate practical help such as staying with the person, encouraging them to talk and helping them build plans for the future, can avert the intention to attempt or complete suicide.
+Immediate practical help such as staying with the person, encouraging them to talk and helping them build plans for the future, can avert the intention to attempt or die by suicide.
 Such immediate help is valuable at a time of crisis, but appropriate counselling will then be required.

 MYTH: People who threaten suicide are just seeking attention.

 FACT: All suicide attempts must be treated as though the person has the intent to die.
 Do not dismiss a suicide attempt as simply being an attention-gaining device.
 It is likely the young person has tried to gain attention and, therefore, this attention is needed.
 The attention they get may well save their lives.

 FACT: Although suicide can be over-represented in families, attempts are not genetically inherited.
 Members of families share the same emotional environment, and the death by suicide of one family member may well raise the awareness of suicide as an option for other family members.

 MYTH: Only certain types of people become suicidal.